-- Providing outcome-driven, evidence-based programs to promote wellness, prevent and control disease and disability through the management of state and federal resources - Operating four public health hospitals, the Hinton State Laboratory Institute and the State Office of Pharmacy Services. - Collecting, maintaining, and publishing vital records and health statistics - Licensing, certifying, and/or accrediting hospitals, clinics, laboratories, and thousands of health professionals. - Interpreting and enforcing public health law. - Providing surveillance of chronic diseases, occupational hazards, injuries, behavioral risks, and other indicators of public health issues. - Providing 24/7 coverage to detect, prevent, and resolve infectious, environmental, and bio-terrorism threats to the health of the public.
+- Providing outcome-driven, evidence-based programs to promote wellness, prevent and control disease and disability through the management of state and federal resources. - Operating four public health hospitals, the Hinton State Laboratory Institute and the State Office of Pharmacy Services. - Collecting, maintaining, and publishing vital records and numerous health statistics. - Licensing, certifying, and/or accrediting hospitals, clinics, laboratories, and thousands of health professionals. - Interpreting and enforcing public health law. - Providing surveillance of chronic diseases, occupational hazards, injuries, behavioral risks, and other indicators of public health issues. - Providing 24/7 coverage to detect, prevent, and resolve infectious, environmental, and bio-terrorism threats to the health of the public.

-Massachusetts Department of Public Health staff work in diverse posts; as doctors, nurses, epidemiologists; inspectors, administrators and others ensuring the health and wellbeing of more than six and one-half million Massachusetts residents.
+MDPH staff work include doctors, nurses, epidemiologists, inspectors, administrators and others ensuring the health and wellbeing of more than six and one-half million Massachusetts residents.